-Three pension funds tailored to participants according to their age group help to better maintain acceptable investment risk throughout the entire pension accumulation period.
+Four pension funds with active and passive investment strategy tailored to participants according to their age group help to better maintain acceptable investment risk throughout the entire pension accumulation period.

 For optimal return on investment, it is best to have a pension fund that invests in shares when you are younger, and then change it to a fund with more bonds and less shares as you approach retirement age so as to reduce short-term fluctuations in the value of your accumulated assets.
 You choose the fund yourself, and the fund's investments are managed by professional pension fund managers.

 A pension account for independent saving and investing in the future

 Lowest third-pillar pension fund management fees in Lithuania